Godwin-Chacko/London-e-commerce-analysis/README.md

   **Orders**
   -
-  - orders of Retro & Vintage kids items have grow 71% YoY, it went from 2% of all orders to 6%, this growth
+  - orders of Retro & Vintage kids items have grow 71% YoY, it went from 2% of all orders to 6%, this growth likely does not translate to revenue because of the changes in pr
   -  Investigate AOV peaks for reto and vintage kids items

   - Market basket analysis: